 Affordable Intraocular Lens (IOL) and other surgical supplies

 The provision of Intraocular Lens (IOL) and other surgical supplies at a low-price point for the Ghanaian population is key to the financial sustainability of the center.
-The NCEH has identified a supplier that will provide these at affordable prices.
+The NCEN has identified a supplier that will provide these at affordable prices.

 Prescribing and fitting glasses on site